Nicaragua court frees prisoner in death of Brazilian student

-MANAGUA, Nicaragua (AP) - A court in Nicaragua has ordered the release of a suspected armed pro-government civilian sentenced to 15 years in prison for the killing of Brazilian medical student Rayneia Lima a year ago.
+MANAGUA, Nicaragua (AP) - A court in Nicaragua on Tuesday ordered the release of a suspected armed pro-government civilian sentenced to 15 years in prison for the killing of Brazilian medical student Rayneia Lima a year ago.

-Three judges in the Managua Court of Appeals freed Pierson Gutiérrez, who was sentenced last November for homicide and illegal weapons.
-They based Tuesday’s decision on an amnesty law approved earlier this month that benefited demonstrators involved in anti-government protests in 2018.
+Three judges in the Managua Court of Appeals freed Pierson Gutiérrez, who was sentenced last November for homicide and carrying illegal weapons.
+They based their decision on an amnesty law approved earlier this month that benefited demonstrators involved in anti-government protests that began in April, 2018.

-Gutiérrez acknowledged shooting Lima several times as she drove home from a hospital shift.
-University officials said Lima was riding in a vehicle when it was riddled by bullets that struck her vital organs.
-The shots came from pro-government civilians who had taken over the National Autonomous University of Nicaragua as Lima was traveling nearby.
+University officials said Lima was riding in a vehicle in Managua last July when it was riddled by bullets that struck several of her vital organs.
+The shots came from pro-government civilians who had taken over the National Autonomous University of Nicaragua as Lima was traveling near that campus, they said.
+Lima was a sixth-year student and practicing resident at the Carlos Roberto Huembes Hospital.

+Police say Gutiérrez acknowledged shooting Lima several times as she drove home from a hospital shift.

+Gutiérrez’s defense had requested a reduction of his sentence in March.
+When the amnesty law was approved, his lawyers filed an appeal citing it.

 Sign up for Daily Newsletters